Blog

 Recommended read: How to automate the risk management process

-1. Enforce a risk-based approach
+1. Adopt a risk-based approach

 2. Use risk levels or scores

-Learn more about managing security incidents.
+Learn more about managing security incidents

 3. Data classification and access control

-4. Leveraging automation
+4. Leverage automation

 Tip: